richardthorp/rodeo/testing.md

 ### As a returning user, I want:
 **To be able to log in easily**
-* The link to 'LOG IN' is always available via the navigation bar or menu icon.
+* The link to 'LOG IN' is available via the navigation bar or menu icon.

 **To be able to find new recipes easily**
 * All pages that display a list of recipe cards feature an option to view the newest recipes first.